rrthomas/ruth/README.nancy.md

 the input path, the left-most takes precedence.
 The result is called the “input tree”, and all paths are relative to it.

+The input tree is read into an XML document in the ‘dirtree’ language, a simple XML language for representing directory trees.
+Each element is either a `directory` or a `file`.
+A `directory` contains further `directory` and `file` elements, while a `file` contains arbitrary XML, or character data (if the file in question is not XML).
+Each `directory` and `file` node has two attributes: `name`, which is the file or directory name, and `path`, which is the full file system path of the original file or directory, including its name.
+See `dirtree.dtd` for more information.

 Ruth then creates the output directory if it does not already exist.

 Next, Ruth traverses the input tree, or the subtree given by the `--path`